warbacon/nvim-config/README.md

 ## Introduction

-Minimalist and responsive configuration Neovim configuration that stays out of your way.
+Minimalist and responsive Neovim configuration that stays out of your way.